Weekend Archaeological Work at the First Parliament Site

 Yonge Street Abutment Work

 - The overnight Yonge Street abutment work between Lakeshore Avenue and The Esplanade continues into July.
 This work is part of the 81 Bay Street Overbuild associated with CIBC SQUARE construction project.

 Track Rail Panel Replacement: Cherry Street to Parliament Street

-- Beginning as early as July 9, maintenance crews will be replacing track rail panels along the north side of the corridor between Cherry and Parliament Streets that will continue into August.
+- Maintenance crews will be replacing track rail panels along the north side of the corridor between Cherry and Parliament Streets that will continue into August.
 Work will be conducted overnight, between 9:00 pm and 5:30 am.
 Track replacement is necessary to ensure safety for our commuter and resident customers.
 Heavy machinery, back-up beepers, and other loud tools should be expected.
 New creosote-presoaked ties will replace the old ties at Parliament Street.
 An odour may be detected by some who reside closer to the tracks for work scheduled July 16-18 and will linger for a period, but should dissipate quickly, even more so with the presence of rain.
 If you have any questions, call 416-202-3900 or email [email protected].